jenskeiner/lintr/docs/project_plan.md

 - Concrete rules are subclasses of the abstract base class.
 - Each rule has a short, unique identifier (similar to flake8, e.g. `R001`).
 - Rules are discoverable at runtime.
 Adding a new rule class to the code base make sit available to the Rule Manager.
+- Rules receive a context object when running checks, which encapsulates all information needed for the check.
+  - Initially, the context only contains the GitHub repository object.
+  - The context can be expanded in the future to provide more information.

 ### Rule Sets